Master's Degree Requirements

 To apply, you'll need to submit:

-• official copies of transcripts from all schools attended to the Graduate School showing an overall UG GPA of at least 2.75 or at least 3.00 for the last 60 semester hours
+- official copies of transcripts from all degree granting institutions sent to the Graduate School showing an overall UG GPA of at least 2.75 or at least 3.00 for the last 60 semester hours

-• 3 letters of recommendation from individuals familiar with your ability to do graduate work.
-Letters of recommendation are waived for graduates of UL Lafayette Department of Communicative Disorders.
+- 3 letters of recommendation from individuals familiar with your ability to do graduate work.
+This is required of ALL applicants, including graduates from UL Lafayette.

 Additional Departmental Admission Requirements